 The Fort Worth City Council is responsible for legislation, policy formulation, and overall direction setting of the government.
-This includes the approval of financial policies that establish and direct the operations of the City of Fort Worth ("City").
-The City Manager and Assistant City Managers are is responsible for carrying out the policy directives of the City Council and managing the day-to-day operations of the executive departments, including the Financial Management Services Department ("FMS").
-Department of Financial Management Services.
-This policy shall be administered on behalf of the City Manager by the Chief Financial Officer/Director of FMS ("CFO"). and the Assistant City Managers by the Chief Financial Officer/Director of Finance.
+This includes the approval of financial policies that establish and direct the operations of the City of Fort Worth.
+The City Manager and Assistant City Managers are responsible for carrying out the policy directives of the City Council and managing the day-to-day operations of the executive departments, including the Department of Financial Management Services.
+This policy shall be administered on behalf of the City Manager and the Assistant City Managers by the Chief Financial Officer/Director of Finance.

 The City desires to maintain a prudent level of financial resources to guard its stakeholders against service disruption in the event of unexpected temporary revenue shortfalls or unpredicted one-time expenditures.
 In addition, this policy is intended to document the appropriate Reserve level to protect the City's creditworthiness and provide adequate cash flow based upon the traditional operating cycle.
-The Government Finance Officers Association's (GFOA) best practice for reserves recommend, at a minimum, that general-purpose governments, regardless of size, maintain an unassigned fund balance of no less than two months of regular operating revenues or operating expenses.
+The Government Finance Officers Association's (GFOA) best practice for reserves recommend, at a minimum, regardless of size, maintain an unassigned fund balance of no less than two months of regular operating revenues or operating expenses.
 Reserves are accumulated and maintained to provide stability and flexibility to respond to unexpected adversity and/or opportunities and to minimize the costs associated with short-term cash borrowing.